lmmx/ordered-powerset/README.md

 and those which are multisets of two integers (e.g. `2,1`) will have two rearrangements (namely one ascending and one descending arrangement).

-This will obviously not be so simple for higher values of `r`, but let's focus only on `n=6, r=3` for now.
+- This will obviously not be so simple for higher values of `r`, but let's focus only on `n=6, r=3` to introduce the ideas.

 Having established the expected number of rearrangements for the partitions, we should compare that to the actual number of sequences we see.